nemozny/wetter3/README.md

 # Wetter3

-Wetter3 is a mobile frontend build on top of [https://www.wetter3.de](https://www.wetter3.de).
+Wetter3 is a mobile frontend built on top of [https://www.wetter3.de](https://www.wetter3.de).

 Wetter3 is a weather chart application built with Vue 3, Ionic, and Capacitor.
 It provides an interactive way to view weather data, including zooming, panning, and selecting different map types.